Logarithmic spiral: Special cases and approximations

-The golden spiral is a logarithmic spiral that grows outward by a factor of the golden ratio for every 90 degrees of rotation (polar slope angle about 17.03239 degrees).
+The golden spiral is a logarithmic spiral that grows outward by a factor of the golden ratio for every 90 degrees of rotation (pitch angle about 17.03239 degrees).
 It can be approximated by a "Fibonacci spiral", made of a sequence of quarter circles with radii proportional to Fibonacci numbers.

 In nature

 In several natural phenomena one may find curves that are close to being logarithmic spirals.
 Here follow some examples and reasons: